 Dining is a feast for the senses with an array of traditional dishes on offer and charming nooks set aside with plush cushions and low tables for an authentic experience.
 Dinner can also be served al fresco on the rooftop terrace or in one of the courtyards.
 Outside of the palace, soak in your colorful surroundings with a visit to the nearby salt flats or Lake Chanoud, idyllic spots for enjoying a dramatic sunrise.

-There are just ten rooms and suites at Chanoud Garh, each uniquely designed combining traditional features with modern amenities.
+There are just seven rooms and suites at Chanoud Garh, each uniquely designed combining traditional features with modern amenities.
 Stone archways, stained-glass windows and beautiful frescos feature in many of the rooms.
 Beds are comfortable and each comes complete with a contemporary bathroom.

 The local village provides a fascinating window into rural life and interacting with the locals defines a stay at Chanoud Garh.
 Enjoy cookery lessons with the hotel chef, enjoy guided walks around the village and pay a visit to local schools.
 The nearby salt lake is simply stunning and highly recommended for a sunset or sunrise excursion, alternatively relax on the shores of picturesque Chanoud Lake.